cforcomputer/zcamp/README.md

 - 50% of the pre-time decay probability prediction should be ML
 - Add an additional score that is recalculated once per day at downtime.
 This score should check for the frequency + probability > 50% (combined max score) for different systems and groups to identify most camped systems.
 This score should be used in ML.
 - There should be two ML models, one does clustering for a cluster score, and the other is a manual random forest classifier.
-- Make it so that the settings are correctly remembered when switching between tabs (Default profile that updates automatically and saves automatically)

 - The knows there's a rare npc kill because the status bar is generated, but it does not appear.
 - Add a limit to connected roam stargates to 10